vippsas/vipps-qr-api/vipps-qr-api.md

 # Vipps QR API v1

-The Vipps QR API lets merchant generate one-time-payments QRs and merchant-redirect QRs.
+The Vipps QR API lets you generate QR codes for one-time payments QRs and merchant-redirect QRs.
 One-time-payment QRs (otp-QR) allows users to pay over the counter, without requiring the Vipps user to provide their telephone number to the merchant.
 Merchant-redirect QRs (mr-QR) will redirect the user to the merchant website.

 Both QR products share the same authentication and overall design, but have slight difference in behaviour and how they are made.